danielenricocahall/Advanced-Object-Oriented-Design-Projects/README.md

 ## Designing Twitter ##

 * Observer Pattern - Each user is an instantiation of a class which implements a Publisher and a Subscriber interface.
-This ensures that users can subscribe to other users, and have other users subscribe to them.
+This ensures that users can subscribe/unsubscribe to other users, and have other users subscribe/unsubscribe to them.

 * Flyweight - Users can create instances of message objects, which are comprised of text (letters a-z, numbers 0-9, emojis).
-Rather than creating a new object for each character in the message, one instance for each object can be used, and the external state (e.g; font, location in the message, absolute location on screen) of that obect can be modified.
+Rather than creating a new object for each character in the message, one instance for each object can be used, and the external state (e.g; font, location in the message, absolute location on screen) of that object can be modified.

 * Factory Method - The Flyweight pattern typically utilizes a Factory Method to control the creation of objects.
 In this context, a factory method would control the instantiation of different characters and symbols.